timmayg/openssl/03-generate_rsa_key_pair.md

 <br><br><br>

 <li>Inspect the RSA Public Key</li>
-If you have a separate public key file (e.g., rsa-public.key) that contains the RSA public key in PEM format, you can inspect it to find out the public key size, the modulus & exponent value.
+You can inspect the file that contains the RSA public key, to find out the public key size, the modulus & exponent value. <br>
+In an RSA public key, the modulus is a fundamental component that plays a critical role in the encryption and decryption processes.
+The modulus is a large integer that is derived from the multiplication of two distinct prime numbers.
+While the modulus is made public, it is computationally infeasible to factor it back into its prime components (the two distinct prime numbers) without the private key.
 <br>
 <code>openssl rsa -pubin -in rsa-public.key -noout -text</code>
 <br><br>